mccanne/baseball/README.md

 > TBD: we should make the zq `-pretty` for ZSON also work for JSON
 > so we don't need to pipe to jq here

-Hmm, turns out there were two other Dimmagios.
+Hmm, turns out there were two other Dimaggios.

 The nice thing here is that you didn't have to look at a data model or sift through SQL schemas